phchoi/homework/drlnd/navigation/README.md

 2. The Navigation notebook covers the steps on how to train the agent and test the agent to achieve the score of 13+ yellow bananas.

-3. The codes required to train the agent, i.e. dqn_agent.py and model.py
+3. The codes required to train the agent, i.e. dqn_agent.py(https://github.com/phchoi/homework/blob/master/drlnd/navigation/dqn_agent.py) and model.py(https://github.com/phchoi/homework/blob/master/drlnd/navigation/model.py)

 4. python 3.6.8 with dependency on pytorch, matplotlib, numpy .... etc.

 ### Getting Started

-Download the above banana zip file and pasted it to under the same directory of `Navigation.ipynb`, follow the instructions listed on Navigation.ipnyb.
+Download the above banana zip file and pasted it to under the same directory of `Navigation.ipynb`(https://github.com/phchoi/homework/blob/master/drlnd/navigation/Navigation.ipynb), follow the instructions listed on Navigation.ipnyb.